rhobernardi/KaliLinux/README.md

 # EASY APP INSTALL

 	usage: ./install_apps [OPTION]

-OPTIONS:
+- OPTIONS:

--s, --select		Select what to install.
+	-s, --select: Select what to install.

--a, --all 		Install all apps.
+	-a, --all: Install all apps.